BAMresearch/LebeDigital/usecases/linearFunction/Readme.md

 The options correlation_length_function and correlation_length_derivative specify the correlation length for the noise (for the function and derivative sensors separately).

-The options for the (virtual) experiment that is used to generate the data is given at the end.
+The options for the (virtual) experiment that is used to generate the data are given at the end.
 Note that c is a quadratic term that is not part of the function to be estimated.
 ```
 f(x) = a+b*x